 Preschool (Ages 3-5)

-Child Find screening, which take place annually, provides an opportunity for parents to refer preschool children for screening to determine whether they are in need of services prior to kindergarten.
+Child Find screening, which takes place annually, provides an opportunity for parents to refer preschool children for screening to determine whether they are in need of services prior to kindergarten.
 Although many children will be referred to Child Find, evaluations may take place at other times during the year, as needed.
-Preschool referrals should be directed to Karen Hood, Preschool Coordinator at 444-2831 or Kelly Noland Director of Student Services, at 444-3014.
+Preschool referrals should be directed to Jessica Bisson, Preschool Coordinator at 444-2831, or Kelly Noland Director of Student Services, at 444-3014.

 Kindergarten – Grade 12